-- 1. Works in excess of forty (40) hours per workweek (excluding law enforcement employees working one hundred and sixty (160) hours or one hundred seventy-one (171) hours in a twenty-eight (28) day period).
+- 1. Works in excess of forty (40) hours per workweek (excluding law enforcement employees working one hundred and sixty (160) hours in a twenty-eight (28) day period).
 This includes WSNA RN3 employees. - 2.
-Works in excess of the employee's regular shift or works in excess of forty (40) hours in a workweek (For full-time MM&P, CWA, and WSNA RN2 employees only). - 3.
-Works in excess of one hundred and seventy-one (171) hours in a twenty-eight (28) day period and the employee is a law enforcement employee not receiving assignment pay for an extended work period. - 4.
-Works in excess of one-hundred and ninety-two (192) hours in a twenty-seven day cycle and the employee is an IAFF represented employee of the McNeil Island Fire Department approved for working twenty-four (24) hour shifts and covered under Section 7 (k) of the Fair Labor Standards Act (FLSA). - 5.
+Works in excess of the employee's regular shift or works in excess of forty (40) hours in a workweek (For full-time MM&P and WSNA RN2 employees only). - Works in excess of one-hundred and ninety-two (192) hours in a twenty-seven day cycle and the employee is an IAFF represented employee of the McNeil Island Fire Department approved for working twenty-four (24) hour shifts and covered under Section 7 (k) of the Fair Labor Standards Act (FLSA). - 4.
 Works in excess of one hundred sixty (160) hours in twenty-eight (28) day period and the employee is a LCB law enforcement employee not receiving assignment pay for an extended work period.